varuniy/cse447-project/README.md

 pred.txt  # your predictions for the example data `example/input.txt`
 ```

+For reference, the script `submit.sh` will package this example project for submission.
+* **Remember to update your names and netIDs** in `submit.sh`
+* **Remember to rename your zip file** before uploading it to Canvas.

-In `team.txt`, please put your names and NetIDs in the following format:
+In `team.txt`, your names and NetIDs should appear in the following format:

 ```
 Name1,NetID1